 The Director and CEO should be paid positions (by direct employment or through in-house consulting) unless their positions can be sponsored or supported by their primary employer.
 However, it is recognised that, especially initially, these payments might be made for specified activities (including work on funded projects) rather than standing payments.

 i~HD will nominate a representative to the EuroRec Executive Board.
-It is understood that this supposed to be taken by a member of the Executive Board other than the member who represents EuroRec.
+It is understood that this is supposed to be taken by a member of the Executive Board other than the member who represents EuroRec.

 Individuals working on Institute activities and projects will normally be classified as employees or in-house consultants, at an agreed daily rate which assumes that each professional will take personal responsibility for their taxation, personal computing, home working facilities, and any necessary logistic arrangements (but, for any directly incurred travel costs to be reimbursed according to a pre-approved travel policy and budget guidance).

 As illustrated below, the Institute will implement and leverage an innovative operating model based on 4 guiding principles for establishing best practices in Management, Synergy, Convergence, and Optimization, towards achieving high performance, cooperation, accountability, and sustainability.